“Nobody Died At Sandy Hook”

 Again, that is straight from the New England ADA Center.

 But what about the signs?
-The above satellite photos aren’t as useful in this case, though if I were to make a guess based on visible shadows (of lack thereof), there do not appear to be any signs posted at Head O’Meadow or Reed Intermediate.
-Luckily we don’t need to guess based on shadows as the same New England ADA Center employee mentioned earlier was kind enough to also shed some light on the actual requirements for handicapped parking signage:
+The satellite photos above aren’t as helpful in this case, though if I had to guess based on visible shadows (or lack thereof), it doesn’t look like any signs are posted at Head O’Meadow or Reed Intermediate.
+Fortunately, we don’t have to rely on guesses, as the same New England ADA Center employee mentioned earlier kindly clarified the actual requirements for handicapped parking signage:

 “If the parking lot was built or has been paved or restriped since January 26, 1992, accessible parking spaces that comply with the ADA Standards for Accessible Design are required.
 The ADA Standards for Accessible Design do not specify the color of the lines and markings at accessible parking spaces.
 White is permitted.
 The Standards specify a sign on a post that is 60” min. to the bottom of the sign.